 Then we have the soft, luxurious feeling of velvet ankle boots against the warm and cozy opaque tights.
 Yes, there is no denying that seeing with our physical eyes is awesome but even when we cannot see we can still, and in some cases even more so appreciate the beauty surrounding us.
 The difference is in our perception.

-If ever there was a time I was in doubt about how some of us ladies are wired, last night was the perfect example.
-We should have been startled as we heard the voices call out to us and under normal circumstances, we would have jumped in the car and urged our friend to step on the gas.
+Under normal circumstances, we would have jumped in the car and told our friend to step on the gas.
 The only thing preventing such a rapid departure?
-“Makeup bags!”
+Two words—’Makeup bags!’

 My besties and I were finishing up our fun outing by browsing around in a craft store.
 Purchases made, as we left the store and headed to the car these two young women call out to us from across the parking lot.
 Judging by the excitement of my friends I knew something big was about to happen.